Tyrn/wei/the-insider-en.typ

 capital, was transposing him backwards  in time.
 Cute manors  with satellite dishes disappeared first, foreign goods on the road stands disappeared next, factory-made  shirts  on  people around  him  disappeared last.
-A different landscape  stretched  around him -  rice paddies  covered  with  water, clay villages where dogs barked and drums boomed in precincts  and where peasants in hemp pants sang thousand-year-old songs while collecting the harvest, and only a  perfect  highway,  like a  bridge  spanning over time for a  curious observer, connected a sprightly rolling jeep with the faraway world of glass and steel.
+A different landscape  stretched  around him---rice paddies  covered  with  water, clay villages where dogs barked and drums boomed in precincts  and where peasants in hemp pants sang thousand-year-old songs while collecting the harvest, and only a  perfect  highway,  like a  bridge  spanning over time for a  curious observer, connected a sprightly rolling jeep with the faraway world of glass and steel.

-     In thousand  kilometers  the  road  finally  ended - the  jeep  started hopping  down  a rocky  mountain  path  -  the  highest  achievement of  the construction  methods in  sovereign Irshahchan's  times.
+     In thousand  kilometers  the  road  finally  ended---the  jeep  started hopping  down  a rocky  mountain  path---the  highest  achievement of  the construction  methods in  sovereign Irshahchan's  times.
 The animals became more audacious  and  began crossing the road.
 Occasional  people,  however, dashed away  from a weird cart into the woods.
 Rice paddies disappeared; the